 How to Use TSSChecker App:

-This is advanced, so read through the steps first and then follow then EXACTLY as written:
+This is advanced, so read through the steps first and then follow them EXACTLY as written:

 - Download TSSChecker using the correct link for your system